how do depression affect the brain

 More than only making it harder to enjoy one’s life, depression has a number of negative consequences.
 It is possible that your ability to think will be impaired as a result of this.
 Paying attention, recalling information, and making sound judgments are all impaired as a result of this condition.
 Because your executive functions may be impaired, you may have difficulty separating problems from one another.
+Read carefully and learn how do depressants affect the brain

 Depression can have an effect on both the physical architecture of the brain and the state of mind of the person suffering from it.
 This process includes inflammation, oxygen restriction, and even shrinkage.